Roadmap

 Accepting new payment types

-Related to the open banking work, we're updating our system to manage not just card payments but other ways to pay as well.
-This change is important because it means paying users of government services will have more options, making GOV.UK Pay able to adapt to different needs.
-More payment options make it simpler for everyone to use government services in the way that works best for them, and allows more public services to benefit from using us.
-We're looking at using open banking, which could make payments faster and cheaper while keeping them secure.
+We're updating GOV.UK Pay to manage not just card payments but other ways to pay as well.
+This change is important because it means paying users of public sector services will have more options in future, making GOV.UK Pay able to adapt to different needs.
+More payment options make it simpler for everyone to use public sector services in the way that works best for them, and allows more public services to benefit from using us.
+We plan to use pay by bank, which could make payments faster and cheaper while keeping them secure.

 What's next